bphopkins/texmf/README.md

                     tufte-common.def
             ```

-2. Find where your texmf.cnf file is.
+3. Find where your `texmf.cnf` file is.
 For example, you might search for "TEXMFHOME" in your filesystem:
     ```
     sudo find / -type f -exec grep -H 'TEXMFHOME' {} \;
     ```
     Running this command may take some time!
 In both Fedora and Ubuntu (Pop) it's at:
     `/usr/share/texlive/texmf-dist/web2c/texmf.cnf`

-    You might rather search for the `texmf.cnf` file, but as I recall not all systems (maybe I have Windows or Mac in mind) have the TEXMFHOME location information stored in a file with this name.
+    On Windows and Mac, you'll have to search system-wide for your `texmf.cnf` file.

-3. In your preferred editor, search for the line that contains `TEXMFHOME` (circa line 84) and change the default location `~/texmf` to your desired location (you might need to be root):
+4. In your preferred editor, search for the line that contains `TEXMFHOME` (circa line 84 on Linux) and change the default location `~/texmf` to your desired location (you might need to be root):
     - Ubuntu (Pop):  `/media/bph/bph-work/texmf`
 	- Fedora:  `/run/media/bph/bph-work/texmf`

+    **Save the changes.**

-4. Update hash:
+5. Update the hash:
 	- Ubuntu:
         ```
         texhash /media/bph/bph-work/texmf